codacy/docs/docs/release-notes/cloud/removal-of-nodesecurity-golint-and-scsslint.md

-# Removal of NodeSecurity, GoLint and SCSSLint
+# Removal of NodeSecurity, GoLint, and SCSSLint

 On the week of March 9th 2020, we'll be removing some tools from Codacy.